MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 | Rejected                       | Rejected               |
 | Workflow Deactivated           | Workflow Not Activated |

-If you were not using the Purchase Order Approval workflow in Workflow for SharePoint, the workflow status for each purchase order, including those in history, is updated to the Workflow Not Activated status in the new Workflow feature. ([!INCLUDE[prodshort](../includes/prodshort.md)] 2013 R2)
+If you were not using the Purchase Order Approval workflow in Workflow for SharePoint, the workflow status for each purchase order, including those in history, is updated to the Workflow Not Activated status in the new Workflow feature.
+(Dynamics GP 2013 R2)

 ## Project Accounting upgrade